Dulce-Engineering/menu-buddy/README.md

 - **menu**
 Configuration object indicating menu structure.
 See "Configuration" section for more details.
 - **style_src**
-Optional url string indicating which styles file to use
+Optional url string indicating which styles file to use.
 - **show**
 Optional string indicating if menu should be visible.
 Any value acceptable to make menu visible.